willco123/FirstWebServer/readme.txt

-This Project is a simple back-end webserver that can handle:
+This Project is a simple back-end webserver that can:
-  CRUD Requests
+  Handle CRUD Requests
-  User Login system with a hierarcy
+  Allow users to login with varying permissions
-  Data is stored in a database
+  Store data is stored in a database